-Prior to moving to San Francisco in March, Kilbourn worked for 9 years at the Human Rights Campaign, the country’s largest LGBT advocacy group, in Washington DC.
+Prior to moving to San Francisco, Kilbourn worked for nine years at the Human Rights Campaign, the country’s largest LGBT advocacy group, in Washington DC.
 As Vice President for the Marriage Project, he directed HRC’s strategy and advocacy on marriage for same-sex couples.
 Kilbourn was HRC’s National Field Director for 5 years, leading a team of six field organizers to build HRC’s grassroots strength and presence at the state and local level.
 Under Seth’s leadership, HRC rapidly expanded its grassroots capacity, launched the HRC Action Center, a web-based network of activists nationwide, and brought an unprecedented level of HRC resources to state-level political work.
 In the 2004 election, he managed HRC’s $1.6 million campaign to turn out the GLBT and allied vote and the $1.7 million that HRC invested in state GLBT organizations and ballot campaigns to fund polling, message development and on-the-ground organizing.

 Kilbourn began his tenure with HRC in March 1997 as a lobbyist, leading HRC's health policy work.
 Later, as HRC's deputy director for health and family policy, he directed the organization's efforts to ensure a comprehensive, well-funded national response to the HIV/AIDS epidemic.